 The audits also allow businesses to determine what they need to change and what actions they should take to improve their overall operational efficiency.
 Like a tune-up for a car, these exams should be done periodically or as needed.

-The 5 Steps of an Environmental Management Audit
+The 5 Stages of Environmental Audit – The steps of environmental audit

 Step 1: Schedule the Audit